11kriti/ml-assignment-2/README.md

 ## Streamlit features

-- CSV test-data upload with schema validation.
+- Bundled `test_data.csv` loads automatically; optional CSV upload with schema validation is also supported.
 - Model-selection dropdown for all five models.
 - Accuracy, AUC, precision, recall, F1, and MCC display when the target column is present.
 - Confusion matrix, classification report, predictions table, and prediction download.